icedream/gmod-tauntpack/README.md

 * ASDFMovie - Look at my new camera
 * Blue's Clues - We are gonna play Blue's Clues
 * Call of Duty - Sniper
+* Link: The Faces Of Evil - Join me, Link... or else you will die
 * Music - What is love
 * Music - Woo Hoo!
 * Scary Movie - Run, bitch, RUN!